bahlo/arne.me/content/blog/jj-in-practice.md

 ## Things I stumble upon

 ~I've been using `git` for a long, long time.
-My brain assumes that after a `commit`/`revision`, I'm working on the next one.
+My brain assumes that after a `commit`, I'm working on the next one.
 It also assumes that `jj describe` does the same as `git commit` (it's not).
 I often describe a revision and continue editing files, which then erroneously get added to the current revision.